-1963: The Rolling Stones, Long John Baldry and Muddy Waters performed at the third annual National Jazz and Blues Festival in Richmond, Surrey, England.
+1963: The Rolling Stones and Long John Baldry performed at the National Jazz and Blues Festival, on the Richmond Athletic Grounds in Richmond, Surrey, England.
 The Stones were paid all of £30.

 1963: The Kingston Trio were the mystery guests on the television show What's My Line?